Range Checker

 Together, these constraints guarantee that all values in column are between and (inclusive).

 Using these two columns we can check if some other column in the execution trace is a permutation of values in .
 Let's call this other column .
-We can compute the running product of in the same way as we compute the running product for .
-Then, we can check that the last value in is the same as the final value for the running product of (this is the permutation check).
+We can compute the logarithmic derivative for as a running sum in the same way as we compute it for .
+Then, we can check that the last value in is the same as the final value for the running sum of .

 While this approach works, it has a couple of limitations: